aml-2023/final-project/README.md

                         Path to the model checkpoint file (model.pt) -c CONFIG, --config CONFIG
-                        Path to the model configuration file (model.yaml)
+                        Path to the model configuration file (model.yaml) -t THRESHOLD, --threshold THRESHOLD
+                        The confidence threshold for the model to predict a garbage bounding box.
+Default (0.1).
 ```

 To run the script, you need to provide the